-has a credit balance and has been closed (either by us or by you), any credit balance at the date of closure which is less than our reasonable costs of closing your account (currently \$5) will not be returned to you.
-If the balance of your account is more than our reasonable costs of closing your account (currently \$5) in cleared funds at the date of closure, we will return the account balance to you (unless we reasonably believe we are unable to because of our regulatory or other legal obligations, for example to comply with a court order) or where the relevant statutory requirements have been met, we may transfer the balance to the Commonwealth Government as unclaimed money; or if it has a debit balance and has been closed or suspended, unless we tell you otherwise, you must continue to pay us amounts due until you pay the full outstanding balance, including any further transactions that you are liable for.
+- has a credit balance and we have closed your account, any credit balance at the date of closure which is less than our reasonable costs of closing your account (currently \$5) will not be returned to you.
+If the balance of your account is more than our reasonable costs of closing your account (currently \$5) in cleared funds at the date of closure, we will return the account balance to you; and - if it has a debit balance and has been closed or suspended, you must continue to pay us amounts due until you pay the full outstanding balance, including any further transactions that you are liable for.
 Interest, fees, charges and expenses will accrue until that time.